Statistical topological data analysis using persistence landscapes: Examples

 As in the example in Section~\ref{sec:points}, we let $Y = \norm{\lambda(X)}_1 = \frac{1}{4}\pers_2(D(X))$.
 The approximate 95\% confidence intervals of $E(Y)$ in degrees 0, 1, 2 and 3 are estimated to be $[0.0034,0.0039]$, $[0.751,0.777]$, $[1.971,2.041]$ and $[2.591,2.618]$.

-\subsection{Gaussian random fields}
+\subsection{Gaussian Random Fields}

 The topology of Gaussian random fields is of interest in statistics.
-The Euler characteristic of superlevelsets of a Gaussian random field may be calculated using the Gaussian Kinematic Formula~\cite{adlerTaylor:book}.
-The persistent homology of Gaussian random fields has been considered~\cite{abbsw:phrfc} and its expected Euler characteristic has been obtained~\cite{bobrowskiBorman}.
+The Euler characteristic of superlevel sets of a Gaussian random field may be calculated using the Gaussian Kinematic Formula of \citet{adlerTaylor:book}.
+The persistent homology of Gaussian random fields has been considered by \citet{abbsw:phrfc} and its expected Euler characteristic has been obtained by \citet{bobrowskiBorman}.

 Here we consider a stationary Gaussian random field on $[0,1]^2$ with autocovariance function $\gamma(x,y) = e^{-400(x^2+y^2)}$.
 See Figure~\ref{fig:grf}.
 We sample this field on a 100 by 100 grid, and calculate the persistence landscape of the sublevel set.
 For homology in degree 0, we truncate the infinite interval at the maximum value of the field.
 We calculate the mean persistence landscapes in degrees 0 and 1 from 100 samples (see Figure~\ref{fig:grf}, where we have rescaled the filtration by a factor of 100).